camunda/camunda-modeler/docs/plugins/README.md

+> :warning: __The feature Plugins may be subject to change in the future.__ As an example, this may lead to breaking changes regarding the configuration and consuption of plugins.

 # Plugins :electric_plug:

 Plugins allow you to change the appearance and behavior of the Camunda Modeler and add new features.